mobilepadawan/winemmerce/readme.md

 ### More endpoints

 If you are looking for a fine tuning of its API, you can suggest another type of endpoints you are looking for for your project and I will add it ASAP.
-Or better, you can modify this project creating all the options you are considering on.
+Or better, you can modify this project creating all the options to find, you are considering on.